-- All medications, vitamins, herbs or other supplements that you're taking, including the doses.
+- All medications, vitamins, herbs or other supplements that you're taking, including the dosages.

-- Other physical or mental health disorders that you have and the treatments.
+- Other physical or mental health problems that you have and any treatments.

-- Questions to ask your doctor to make the most of your appointment time.
+- Questions to ask your provider to make the most of your appointment time.

 - What's the best approach to my gambling problem?